darrenks/nibbles/docs/tutorial_ancillary.md

 	+ .,1000 +,100000000

 Which computes the sum of that sum in a loop 1,000 times takes only 1.33 seconds.
 If you had done this in a strict language it would have taken 1,000 times longer.
-Yes some optimizing compilers in languages like C might have been smart enough to automatically move that computation out of the loop, but in general they cannot because their type system doesn't understand side effects.
+Yes, some optimizing compilers in languages like C might have been smart enough to automatically move that computation out of the loop, but in general they cannot because their type system doesn't understand side effects.

-This is critical for whole model of Nibbles' syntax (since there would be no easy way to move an expensive computation from inside a loop to out).
+This is critical for the whole model of Nibbles' syntax (since there would be no easy way to move an expensive computation from inside a loop to out).

 ### Challenge Exercise
 Write a program that finds one factor of a composite number from stdin, let's say 3902309423233451.
 You may not hard code constants besides numbers <= 2.